Skip to content

 What Happens When You Mix Benzonatate and Alcohol?

 Can you drink beer and take benzonatate?
 This is a question that many people ask when they have been prescribed this medication.
 There is no interaction between alcohol and benzonatate.
 This means that it is safe to drink alcohol while taking this medication.
-However, it is important to remember that benzonatate can cause drowsiness.
+Remember that benzonatate can cause drowsiness.
 Drinking alcohol while taking this medication may cause the person to feel more drowsy.
-It is important to use caution when drinking alcohol while taking benzonatate.
+It is essential to use caution when drinking alcohol while taking benzonatate.

 Benzonatate, a non-narcotic cough medication, is available in several strengths.
 The antibiotic Tessalon can be beneficial when a dry cough is present.
 The device can be used for up to eight hours or 15 minutes.
 Cough syrup and alcohol combined can cause dizziness and drowsiness.
 A strong alcoholic beverage can make you feel less healthy.
 It can also cause severe side effects if taken with cold medications.